DragonStorm25/portfolio/docs/assignments/assignment4.md

 When designing comments, likes, and trusts, I did not consider that I would have to ensure their target existed before trying to apply the comment, like, or trust to the target.
 When actually implementing comments and likes, I realized I had to check to make sure a comment wasn't applied to a comment, or a like wasn't applied to a user.
 I did this by checking the ObjectId of the target and ensuring it existed as a post.
 I could have allowed commenting, liking, or trusting any target, but this could result in liking likes which is extremely strange for a social media.

+When implementing the karma system dependent on trusts and mistrusts, I ran into two bugs that allowed infinite karma farming.
+The first bug was simply trusting over and over again.
+Even though an error was returned, the backend code didn't check for an error before increasing karma.
+This was easily fixed by checking for an error before touching karma.
+The second bug was more complicated.
+User A could trust, mistrust, and then neutral trust User B's post or comment, causing a net karma of +1.
+This was caused by the backend code not checking the previous trust state of a target.
+For example, a trust would always give +1 karma, even if the post was previously mistrusted by the same person.
+In that case, it should give +2 to offset the -1 from a mistrust, and vice versa for trust to mistrust.

 ## Links

 [Backend Code](https://github.com/DragonStorm25/backend-starter)